Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Introduction

 Employing the state augmentation for safe RL has been explored in the past.
 For example,~\cite{calvo2021state} augmented the Lagrangian multiplier into the state space, while keeping the Lagrangian objective.
-The Lagrangian multiplier contains the information about the safety cost that could be exploited by the policy.
+The Lagrangian multiplier contains information about the safety cost that could be exploited by the policy.
 We argue that such a construction is not required as we can track the accumulated safety cost instead. \cite{chow2017risk} augmented the CVaR constraint in the state-space, however, their augmentation had a realization suitable only for the CVaR constraint.
 They also had to resort to the Lagrangian approach for solving the problem due to (again) the specificity of the CVaR constraint.
-We discuss in detail these state augmentation methods in Appendix~\ref{app:state_augmentation}, but note that \cite{calvo2021state}, \cite{chow2017risk} have not extended their methods to modern model-free and model-based RL methods such as trust region policy optimization (TRPO)~\cite{schulman2015trust}, proximal policy optimization (PPO)~\cite{schulman2017proximal}, soft actor critic (SAC)~\cite{haarnoja2018soft}, model-based policy optimization (MBPO)~\cite{janner2019trust}, probabilistic ensembles with trajectory sampling (PETS)~\cite{chua2018deep}.
+We discuss in detail these state augmentation methods in Appendix~\ref{app:state_augmentation}, but note that \cite{calvo2021state}, \cite{chow2017risk} have not extended their methods to modern model-free and model-based RL methods such as trust region policy optimization (TRPO)~\cite{schulman2015trust}, proximal policy optimization (PPO)~\cite{schulman2017proximal}, soft actor-critic (SAC)~\cite{haarnoja2018soft}, model-based policy optimization (MBPO)~\cite{janner2019trust}, probabilistic ensembles with trajectory sampling (PETS)~\cite{chua2018deep}.

 We argue that our state augmentation approach allows viewing the safe RL problem from a different angle.
-In fact, our state augmentation should be seen as a modification of an environment rather than an RL algorithm.
-It is implemented as a wrapper around OpenAI gym~\cite{brockman2016openai} environments, which allows ``sauteing'' \emph{any} RL algorithm.
-While we mostly test with model-free approaches (PPO, TRPO, SAC), the model-based methods are also ``sauteable'', which we illustrate on MBPO and PETS.
+Our state augmentation should be seen as a modification of an environment rather than an RL algorithm.
+It is implemented as a wrapper around OpenAI gym~\cite{brockman2016openai} environments, which allows ``saut\'eing'' \emph{any} RL algorithm.
+While we mostly test with model-free approaches (PPO, TRPO, SAC), the model-based methods are also ``saut\'eable'', which we illustrate on MBPO and PETS.
 We then demonstrate that a policy trained on one safety budget can generalize to other budgets.
 Further, if we randomly sample the initial safety state (i.e., the safety budget), then we can learn a policy \emph{for all safety budgets} in a set.